grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 :::

-In the case of a frontend data source, the health check makes an API request to `https://api.example.com` (as defined in the `routes` field in `plugin.json`) and returns an error if the request fails.
-For example:
+In this frontend example, the health check makes an API request to `https://api.example.com` (as defined in the `routes` field in `plugin.json`) and returns an error if the request fails:

 ```typescript title="src/DataSource.ts"
 import { getBackendSrv } from '@grafana/runtime';